mainwp/mainwp-child/readme.txt

 * Fixed issue with WooCommerce Extension

 = 1.3.2 - 9-16-14  =
-* Fixed Permission denied issue when restoring from a backup on the dashboard
+* Fixed Permission denied issue when restoring from a backup on the Dashboard

 = 1.3.1 =
-* Fixed Issue with new post that sometimes returned no child
+* Fixed Issue with a new post that sometimes returned no child
 * Fixed Removed duplicate restore link in Tools section

 = 1.3 =
 * Added: Better error reporting on backup fail
-* Added: Future support for the auto detection of file descriptors
+* Added: Future support for the auto-detection of file descriptors
 * Added: Support for new Client Report Extension features
 * Added: Support for new Branding Extension features
 * Added: Additional Hooks for new Extensions
 * Fixed: Issue with some hosts not supporting garbage collection functions

 = 1.2 =
-* Added Additional tweaks for less Backup timeouts
+* Added Additional tweaks for fewer Backup timeouts
 * Added new option to enable more IO instead of memory approach for Backups
 * Fixed Dropbox error when directory ends with space
 * Fixed deprecated theme calls
-* Fixed issues with self signed SSL certificates
+* Fixed issues with self-signed SSL certificates
 * Fixed some user interface issues
-* Removed incorrect "This site may to connect to your dashboard or may have other issues" when there are ssl warnings
+* Removed incorrect "This site may to connect to your dashboard or may have other issues" when there are SSL warnings

 = 1.0 =
 * Added: Communication to Dashboard during backups to locate common backup locations